teeguchi/simplerei/readme.md

 # SimpleRei
 It is a WordPress theme created for use on my blog.
 The look is simple, the feature is also a simple theme.
-For the moment, the check by the [Theme-Check plugin](https://wordpress.org/plugins/theme-check/) has been cleared.

 Theme URI: https://teeguchi.com/simplerei/